mercadopago/cart-magento/README.md

 * Limited control of buying experience —display Checkout window as redirect, modal or iframe-.
 * Store buyer’s card for fast checkout.
 * Accept tickets, bank transfer and account money in addition to cards.
-* Accept Mercado Pago's discount coupons.
+* Accept MercadoPago's discount coupons.

 *Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay and Venezuela*